shinyhealthtools/medmodr/CONTRIBUTING.md

 - Receive community feedback and ongoing maintenance support for your contributions

 No contribution is too small.
 Improvements developed for a specific use case frequently prove valuable to the wider research community.

 ---

-## Code of Conduct

-This project is committed to providing a welcoming and harassment-free experience for everyone.
-All participants are expected to engage respectfully, inclusively, and constructively.

----